Tea Glossary and FAQ's

 A: No, they both come from the same plant known by its botanical name Camellia sinensis.

-A: No, at least half the level of coffee.
+A: No, approximately half the level of coffee.

 A: Simply by "washing" the tea leaves towards the end of the production process in an organic solvent.
 The method is strictly governed by legal limits.

-A: UK Tea & Infusions Association estimates about 1,500 varieties of Camellia sinensis.
+A: The UK Tea & Infusions Association estimates about 1,500 cultivars of Camellia sinensis, all offering interesting and varied styles, tastes and colours, depending on how the tea leaves are process.

 A: Both varieties come from the plant Camellia sinensis and both have similar amounts of antioxidants and minerals.